learn-co-curriculum/phase-3-nested-hash-iteration/README.md

 ## Code Along Exercise

+Fork and clone this exercise to code along!

 Let's do an exercise to get some practice iterating through nested arrays.
 You'll be coding your solution in `contacts.rb`.
 You'll be manipulating the hash that is returned by the `#contacts` method: